A tool recently launched in Ghana that leverages alternate data sources to empower its partners to lend with confidence.

 "Approximately 70% of the world's cocoa comes from Ghana and Cote d’Ivoire, where it is the largest industry in both countries.
 While the quality of the cocoa in Ghana is very high, the farms are notoriously unproductive.
 The way to boost productivity is through credit and training, which together would enable farmers to buy and effectively utilize inputs which can more than double productivity in a few years.
 We knew credit scoring could encourage such lending."

 The brief was to create an easy-to-use interface that leveraged Credimarks’ proprietary algorithm, effectively democratizing creditworthiness for the creditworthy.
-Credimarks not only promises to reduce lending uncertainty by leveraging robust data, but it also provides a means to accurately assess the credit risk of millions of potential customers who lenders have been unable evaluate, opening the doors to nearly half of Africa and billions elsewhere.
+Credimarks not only promises to reduce lending uncertainty by leveraging robust data, but it also provides a means to accurately assess the credit risk of millions of potential customers who lenders have been unable to evaluate, opening the doors to nearly half of Africa and billions elsewhere.
 During the project, I experienced the additional perk of a crash course in Ghanaian microfinance.
 Stepping into unfamiliar territory and absorbing the intricacies of a new field is my favorite part of the job.

 During his immersive research, Rob identified businesses servicing the poorest members of the agricultural community in Ghana.